novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-2/index.md

 We have seen that Scala implementation looks very concise thanks to the great language design.
 It also works faster than Python implementation in Keras on CPU.

-Artificial Neural Network may be understood as a magic, but you can see that basic building blocks are just math.
+Artificial Neural Network can be understood by newbies as magic, but a closer look shows that basic building blocks are just math.

-Being a functional programmer in Scala, you may find that some of the code is not doing total functions.
-For that we would need to add more types and model some error handling logic.
-There are several possibilities where user may provide wrong inputs from math perspective, so that we could return an Either.left or something like that.
+Being a functional programmer in Scala, you may find that some of the code is not doing total functions, but partial functions by throwing erros.
+Unfortunatelly, there are several possibilities where user may provide wrong inputs from math perspective, so that we could return an [Either.Left](https://www.scala-lang.org/api/current/scala/util/Either.html) or something like that to mitigate this problem.

-Making a machine learning library is fun, since it is just algorithms and in memory computations, you do not need to deal with that much I/O, networking or distributed systems in general.
+Making a machine learning library is fun, since it is just algorithms and in-memory computations.
+You do not need to deal with that much I/O, networking or distributed systems programming.
 Main part even does not parallelise, so no concurrency and cognitive overhead related with it.
-Of course, to make an ML library today, you would require support of GPU for faster, parallel computation.
+Of course, to make an ML library today for real life, you would require [support of GPU](https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units) for faster, parallel computation.

 Implemented code demonstrates two points: